GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 then make a section to show tables with each verb in all possible inflections much like the inflection noun section

-.
-.
-.
-.
-.
-..
----Things to Add Later---
+# Things to Add Later, but are not a current priority

-add example sentences for each word in the dictionary.
+* add example sentences for each word in the dictionary.
 Whether it actually shows will be random

-at the bottom, generate a block of text when all parts of speech have been given.
+* at the bottom, generate a block of text when all parts of speech have been given.
 There will be several templates, chosen at random (there will be a button to cycle through different templates without changing the rest of the page). e.g &{det} &{adj} &{noun} &{verb} &{conj} that white horse ran

-Make it so that the input section does not show on printed PDFs, turn the scroll sections into-non- scrolling sections in printed PDFs

-add different typologies (isolating, aglutinative, fusional) and the ability to have them be randomly chosen

-Specfiic features also become random.
-Like what, if any, cases, aspects, tenses etc are present, and also how these features are even marked.
-Based either on user choice or random choice.
-This will mean a high amount of variability in the paragraphs that explain these things

-add more than one meaning to a word, make a psuedo thesaurus? - if a word has related terms listed, then the other terms will also be assigned at random
+* add more than one meaning to a word, make a psuedo thesaurus? - if a word has related terms listed, then the other terms will also be assigned at random

-when making compounds for dictionary, have each part of a compound be from a specific set of nouns chosen by their meaning e.g
+* when making compounds for dictionary, have each part of a compound be from a specific set of nouns chosen by their meaning to ensure that the compounds aren't totally nonsensical.

-- COLOUR-ANIMAL
+** COLOUR-ANIMAL
-- COLOUR-PLANT
+** COLOUR-PLANT
-- TRADE-PERSON
+** TRADE-PERSON
-- SIZE-ANIMAL
+** SIZE-ANIMAL
-- COLOUR-FOOD
+** COLOUR-FOOD
-  etc, to ensure that the compounds aren't totally nonsensical.

-##Features to be randomized/chosen:
+## Features to be randomized/chosen

 - Stative verbs vs nominal adjectives
 - If adjectives agree at all, and if so, with what